HOW TO SPEND 5 DAYS IN AUSTRIA – ITINERARY

 These are a few of my favorite activities in Salzburg.
 I also have a more detailed post on Salzburg where I have more info on prices, duration, and attractions.

-But as you can see, your 1-week itinerary should have Salzburg on it!
+But as you can see, your Austria 5-day itinerary should have Salzburg on it!

 HOTEL SACHER SALZBURG: If you want to stay in the old town – and prefer a luxury hotel – then the Radisson Blu most likely is the perfect choice for you.
 The location is convenient because from there you can easily walk to most main attractions and it is one of the best-rated hotels in Salzburg.
 Check out rates for the hotel here